srschreiber/POC-GH-Actions-Issue-Validate/README.md

 make viscosity
 ```

+* If you are upgrading from an older install, just copy the `~/github/vpn/KEYS` directory over and run `make viscosity`.

 * Look for a new icon that looks like a globe in your menu bar.
 This is Viscosity.
 Click it, and try connecting to each of the VPNs listed.

 * Test that the connections are working using these links: